alluriv2/weather-data-ingestion-pipeline/README.md

 ## Overview

-This project implements an **end-to-end incremental weather data ingestion pipeline** that retrieves live weather station logs from a remote server, stores them locally using **DuckDB**, and exposes the ingested data through a **lightweight Flask + Plotly dashboard** for inspection.
+This project implements an **end-to-end incremental weather data ingestion pipeline** that retrieves live weather station logs from
+**https://tylerconlon.com/wx/logs/**, stores them locally using **DuckDB**, and makes the data accessible through a **Flask + Plotly dashboard**.

-The primary focus of this project is **data engineering**—specifically incremental ingestion, deduplication, schema design, and reproducible local execution.
+The project focuses on **data engineering**, including incremental ingestion, deduplication, schema design, and reproducible local execution.
+The ingestion pipeline ensures correctness and continuity as new data arrives.

+The ingestion process is designed for continuously updated source logs and supports both on-demand and configurable periodic execution.

-The dashboard exists only as a simple interface to inspect the ingested data and validate pipeline behavior.
+The dashboard provides an interactive interface to inspect the ingested data and explore trends across different time windows.

 ---